 More on the Dangers of Assisted Living…

 I recently had an incident with a client.
 She is in an electric wheelchair and has limited ability or opportunity to get out.
 We decided to go to a nearby place for dinner.
-As we maneuvered the narrow walkway, I opened and closed the doors to the various establishments so we could get to our destination.
-The walkway became very narrow and my client in her heavy electric wheelchair tipped over.
+As we maneuvered the narrow walkway, I opened and closed the doors to the various establishments… so we could get to our destination.
+The walkway became very narrow.
+My client in her heavy electric wheelchair tipped over.
 We had to call an ambulance to assist us in getting her up.
 It warranted a trip to the ER for an assessment.

 When I discussed my concerns with the administrator of the building, his response sickened me.
 It comes down to money.
 She is a high-dollar client they accepted into the building, and she is now on Social Security.
 There must be cuts in her care and his staff “is doing a great job.”

 A few weeks later, I was watching the staff transfer this same client from her wheel chair to the bed.
 They were doing it all wrong.
 They put her wheelchair across the room from her bed.
 Then the two aides put their arms underneath her arms to drag her across the room to her bed.

 The first issue is this client’s arms have limited range of motion and grabbing her the way they did caused her pain.